wouterkool/estimating-gradients-without-replacement/README.md

 ```

 ## Stochastic Beam Search
-For sampling without replacement from a fully factorized distribution for the VAE experiment, this code contains an implementation of [Stochastic Beam Search](https://arxiv.org/abs/1903.06059) in TensorFlow.
+For sampling without replacement from a fully factorized distribution for the VAE experiment, this code contains an implementation of [Stochastic Beam Search](https://arxiv.org/abs/1903.06059) in TensorFlow in [vae/lib/beam_search.py](vae/lib/beam_search.py).